ExoSkye/celldk-exports/README.md

 # PS3DK-Syscalls

-This repository contains source files to generate the assembly files used in PS3DK for syscalls, this includes the specifications (`specs` folder) which contain the specifications of the syscalls in JSON format. `generate.py` is used to add specs or generate the source files
+This repository contains source files to generate the assembly files used in PS3DK for syscalls, this includes the specifications (`specs` folder) which contain the specifications of the syscalls in JSON format. `generate.py` is used to add specs or generate the source files.

 The `generate.py` script can be used to add specifications by running it with any arguments.
 For example, if the first argument anything other than `add` then that is used as the filename.

+To use this script, you need to have `clang-format` installed on your machine and available in path.

 ## Example flow
 This is an example flow for adding a spec and generating the source files: